mattermost/docs/source/about/integrations.rst

 Custom slash commands
 ---------------------

-A `slash commands <https://developers.mattermost.com/integrate/slash-commands/>`__ is similar to an `outgoing webhooks <https://developers.mattermost.com/integrate/webhooks/outgoing/>`__, but instead of listening to a channel, it's used as a command tool in a channel.
+A `slash command <https://developers.mattermost.com/integrate/slash-commands/>`__ is similar to an `outgoing webhooks <https://developers.mattermost.com/integrate/webhooks/outgoing/>`__, but instead of listening to a channel, it's used as a command tool in a channel.

 Slash commands enable users to trigger custom actions, such as creating Jira tickets or GitHub pull requests within Mattermost channels.
 See the `built-in slash commands <https://developers.mattermost.com/integrate/slash-commands/built-in/>`__ and the `custom slash command <https://developers.mattermost.com/integrate/slash-commands/custom/>`__ developer documentation to learn more.